Line 2 Bloor–Danforth: Scarborough Subway Extension

-Earlier history
+Early history

-In 1983, there was discussion of a rapid transit extension from Kennedy to Scarborough City Centre.
-As multiple types of technologies were examined many politicians requested a subway extension instead of the then proposed streetcar line.
-Instead, a medium-capacity rail system, known as the Scarborough RT, was built.
+In 1983, there was discussion of a rapid transit extension from Kennedy station to Scarborough City Centre.
+As multiple types of technologies were examined many politicians requested a subway extension instead of the then-proposed streetcar line.
+Instead, a medium-capacity rail system, known as the Scarborough RT (later renamed Line 3 Scarborough), was built.

 In 2005, Toronto City Council again proposed to extend the line northeastward as a replacement for the aging Scarborough RT.
 In 2006, this proposal was then altered when Scarborough councillors agreed to support plans to refurbish the existing line using other light-metro options for Scarborough.
 Using heavy-rail rapid transit like the rest of the Toronto subway in Scarborough was not yet examined.

 Light rail proposal (2007–2013)

 In 2007, mayor David Miller included the refurbishment of the Scarborough RT using modern light rail transit as part of his Transit City plan.
 The light rail line would have run between Kennedy station and Sheppard Avenue East via Scarborough Town Centre.
-The line would have used the right-of-way of the Scarborough RT, which would have been shut down for conversion to light rail, requiring bus substitution.
-Construction would have lasted 3 to 5 years and cost about $2 billion plus an unknown cost to redesign the connection at Kennedy station.
+The line would have used the right-of-way of the Scarborough RT, which would have been shut down for conversion to light rail, requiring bus substitution (which ended up occurring under the subway construction).
+Construction would have lasted three and a half to five years and cost about $2 billion plus an unknown cost to redesign the connection at Kennedy station.

-During his 2010 mayoralty campaign, Rob Ford denounced the idea of light rail transit and instead proposed to replace the Scarborough RT with an extension of the Bloor–Danforth line.
-However, on March 31, 2011, Ford agreed with the provincial government that the province's Metrolinx agency would replace the Scarborough RT with an elevated light rail line as part of a proposed Eglinton–Scarborough Crosstown line instead.
+During his 2010 mayoralty campaign, Rob Ford denounced the idea of light rail transit and instead proposed replacing the Scarborough RT with an extension of the Bloor–Danforth line.
+However, on March 31, 2011, Ford agreed with the provincial government that the province's Metrolinx agency would convert the Scarborough RT to light rail as part of the proposed Eglinton Crosstown line project (now Line 5 Eglinton) over the Line 3 right-of-way instead.
 In June 2012, the idea of a Scarborough subway extension was a key part of Toronto's proposed OneCity transit plan.
-This plan was later rejected by the provincial government and Mayor Rob Ford.
+This plan was later rejected by the provincial government and Ford.
+Ford rejected the LRT plan, claiming it would create traffic congestion despite the fact that the RT had its own corridor at the time and would not interfere with traffic.
+Toronto City Hall paid $74 million to cancel the project.